 It wouldn’t surprise me to see Liverpool take a much more aggressive approach to Arsenal if they were to go one down (maybe with the help of a Klopp half-time grilling) and come back to ultimately lift the Community shield.

 I’m wrapping up my Community Shield preview with a prediction of Liverpool to win the match 3-1.
 A late goal by Liverpool has been common and if Arsenal are forcefully pushing with a nothing-to-lose attitude in the dying minutes, they may very well secure there own downward fate by leaving large holes at the back.

 Liverpool will be without Henderson, Oxlade-Chamberlain and Matip for this match.
 Arsenal have Mustafi, Martinelli, Chambers and Mari unavailable with injuries.
 No major concerns for either manager as others have suitable replacements in reserve.
-Curtis Jones, Fabinho and Wijnaldum being the likely starters, with Keita on the bench.
+Curtis Jones, Fabinho, and Wijnaldum are the likely starters, with Keita on the bench.

-Gunners Debutant Willian is expected to slide straight in to action to supply Nketiah and Aubameyang with opportunities up front.
+Gunners Debutant Willian is expected to slide straight into the action to supply Nketiah and Aubameyang with opportunities upfront.

-I’m using the bet365 bet builder to incorporate some of my predictions in with cards and corners.
-We consider bet365 as being one of the best Android betting apps to use in the UK. adding corners and card markets to a bet is a nice way to enhance the odds.
+I’m using the bet365 bet builder to incorporate some of my predictions with cards and corners.
 As it is a final format I’m predicting a fair few yellows to be dished out by Andre Mariner.
-With Liverpool liking to get their wing backs involved to whip balls in mixed with the likeliness they will see a lot more possession, I’m also seeing over ten corners in the match being very plausible.
+With Liverpool liking to get their wing-backs involved to whip balls in mixed with the likeliness they will see a lot more possession, I’m also seeing over ten corners in the match being very plausible.